SeaBirdsGet the app

 What chartplotters does it work with?

 Anything that reads GPX 1.1 — Garmin (via Garmin Connect or .gpx sideload), Lowrance, Raymarine, Navionics Boating, Aqua Map, OpenCPN, and most marine apps you can list.
-Seabirds writes the file and hands it to the iOS share sheet; you pick the destination.
+SeaBirds writes the file and hands it to the iOS share sheet; you pick the destination.

 What about offshore species like petrels and shearwaters?